frodobots-org/robot-connect/README.md

-# Robots Connect SDK
+# Teleop Device SDK
-Robots Connect SDK allows users to quickly build a remote teleoperation system for robots.
+Teleop Device SDK allows users to quickly build a remote teleoperation system for robots.
 It provides a simple web interface for validation and testing, as well as a Python API for integrating backend services.
 The SDK also supports extensible plugins for customization and deployment across different robots.

 <img src="https://github.com/user-attachments/assets/1d05fed9-2940-4f46-88b8-2f1fe940f8eb" width="640"/>